 - Omega 3s

-When compared to many of the dietary benefits from dairy/milk, which (when fortified) is packed with nutrients like vitamin D, calcium, and vitamin B12, it’s challenging to give up something like this in the diet.
+Compared to many dietary benefits from dairy/milk, which (when fortified) is packed with nutrients like vitamin D, calcium, and vitamin B12, it’s challenging to give up something like this in the diet.

-However, people on vegan diets do often opt to take a supplementation paired with their food to provide nutrients they may not be receiving in their diet.
+However, people on vegan diets often take a supplementation paired with their food to provide nutrients they may not receive.
 Vegans may also opt for fortified or plant-based alternatives in their diet.

 Final Thoughts on Do Vegans Drink Milk